graemebenzie/continuasolutions.com/content/team/lynneramsey.md

 thumbnail: lynneramsey-thumb.jpg
 blurb: >-
-  Lynne is a QHSE professional with over 15 years of energy sector experience with major operators and their supply chain
+  Lynne is a QHSE professional with over 15 years of energy sector experience with major operators and their supply chain.
 ---
 ## Biography